theneru/StateOfDecay2ModsDeprecated/Darkside Mod Information.md

 WARNING!
 Do not invite random people for the sole purpose of killing their survivors with these mods!

-THESE MODS IS MEANT TO BE PLAYED WITHOUT ANY OTHER MODS FOR BETTER EXPERIENCE!
-THESE MODS AFFECTS SEVERAL FILES WHICH MIGHT CONFLICT WITH OTHER MODS
+THIS MOD IS MEANT TO BE PLAYED WITHOUT ANY OTHER MODS FOR BETTER EXPERIENCE!
+THIS MOD AFFECTS SEVERAL FILES WHICH MIGHT CONFLICT WITH OTHER MODS

-CHANGELOGS AT THE BOTTOM
+# CHANGELOGS AT THE BOTTOM

 # Darkside effects
 ~ Increased Plague Heart Health